ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For a "partial" profile, there are still some protocol options left undecided.

 For example, a profile that allows the use of signing algorithms by the sender that the receiver is not required to support is a partial profile.
-The sender might choose a signing algorithm that some receivers don't support.
+The sender might choose a signing algorithm that some receivers do not support.

 Full profiles MUST be complete such that a complying receiver can decode, verify and check for freshness every EAT created by a complying sender.
 Full profiles do not need to require the receiver fully handle every claim in an EAT from a complying sender.